Home / Guides/ Manage Credit

 Scheduled Payments are initiated by the Account Holder, we do not allow the creation of a Scheduled Payment from the Dashboard in the Live Environment.

-Recurring Payment schedules occur on a set frequency, and can be scheduled based on the OUTSTANDING_BALANCE or the statement balance due, currentAmountDue as of the scheduled date of the transfer.
-In Prod Test, a transfer ID will be generated within 5 minutes of scheduling a payment for today.
-You can use the findScheduledTransferEvent query to find a transfer event ID and simulate changing the status of the transfer.
+Recurring payments can be scheduled based on the outstanding balance or current amount due, and occur on a set frequency.
+In the Test Environment, a transfer ID will be generated within five minutes of scheduling a payment on the current date.
+You can use the findScheduledTransferEvent query to find a transfer event ID and simulate changing the transfer status:

 Create One-Time Payment Schedule